Oligospermia: Idiopathic oligospermia (oligoasthenoteratozoospermia)

 A review in 2013 came to the result that oligospermia and azoospermia are significantly associated with being overweight (odds ratio 1.1), obese (odds ratio 1.3) and morbidly obese (odds ratio 2.0), but the cause of this is unknown.
 It found no significant relation between oligospermia and being underweight.

 DNA damage

 The human breast cancer susceptibility gene 2 (BRCA2) is employed in homologous recombinational repair of DNA damages during meiosis.
 A common single-nucleotide polymorphism of BRCA2 is associated with severe oligospermia.

-Men with mild oligospermia (semen concentration of 15 million to 20 million sperm/ml) were studied for an association of sperm DNA damage with life style factors.
-A significant association was found between sperm DNA damage and factors such as age, obesity and occupational stress.
+Men with mild oligospermia (semen concentration of 15 million to 20 million sperm/ml) were studied for an association of sperm DNA damage with lifestyle factors.
+A significant association was found between sperm DNA damage and factors such as age, obesity, and occupational stress.

 Treatment

-Treatment takes place within the context of infertility management and needs also to consider the fecundity of the female partner.
-Thus the choices can be complex.
+Treatment takes place within the context of infertility management and also needs to consider the fecundity of the female partner.
+Thus, the choices can be complex.